Scheduled Safaris

 A safari for the lover of life's finer pleasures, proving that being in the kingdom of the animals and being pampered like royalty are not mutually exclusive.
 Covering South Africa's two top safari areas (the Kruger Park and the Madikwe Reserve) and incorporating three of the country's most luxurious lodges.

-Cost (2013): $5,150 per person sharing
+Cost (2024): US$12,410 per person sharing

 The Kubu Island Safari - Botswana - 6 days / Three

 This five night safari is an in-depth exploration of the mysterious Makgadikgadi Pans (the largest salt pans on earth).
 Guests enjoy three nights at Jack's Camp, where they are introduced to the magic of the Kalahari, and its unique fauna and flora.
 Two full days are spent traversing the Makgadikgadi's vast expanse of "nothingness" on low impact quad bikes (ATV's), and guests spend two nights under the stars at the sacred and deeply spiritual Kubu Island.
-Safaris operate for a minimum of four guests on any dates from June through October.
+Safaris operate for a minimum of four guests on any dates from mid-May through September.

-Cost (2013): $7,000 per person sharing
+Cost (2024): $10,530 - $11,910 per person sharing

 Back to the Top